bryanwills/simba-ai/backend/README.md

-# MigiBot Backend
+# Simba Backend

-This is the backend service for MigiBot, built with FastAPI and WebSocket support.
+This documentation is for Simba headless KMS

 ## Setup